 Darvocet withdrawal isn’t known to cause deadly symptoms as central nervous system depressant withdrawal can.
 However, opioid withdrawal can be extremely unpleasant, causing uncomfortable flu-like symptoms and powerful drug cravings.
 In extreme cases, opioids can lead to dehydration, which can be dangerous, especially in circumstances where you don’t have free access to water.
-However, going through medical detox on your own is more likely to lead to another consequence: relapse.
+However, going through NCBI on your own is more likely to lead to another consequence: relapse.

 Opioid withdrawal is notoriously difficult to get through without using the drug again.
 Medical detox is a high-level of care that involves 24-hour access to medically managed services.
 It’s used to treat people that are likely to go through severe withdrawal symptoms and people with other medical conditions or complications.

 Once you complete detox, or if you don’t need detox, you may go through other levels of care in the addiction treatment continuum.
 When you enter addiction treatment, you’ll go through a medical and clinical assessment process that’s designed to help determine your needs.
 A recovery plan will be personalized to your physical, psychological, and social needs, and it will be continually reassessed throughout your recovery program.

 If you have high-level medical or psychological needs, you may go through an inpatient or residential treatment program with 24-hour medical monitoring or clinical care.
 Once you are able to live at home without a significant threat of relapse or other complications, you may go through an intensive outpatient or outpatient treatment program to continue your recovery.